 Of course, there are beginner slopes in multiple areas, more than you’d need to learn to ski, as well plenty of cruisy pisted runs but Chamonix is a bucket list destination to test your metal for many ski and snowboard enthusiasts among us.

 You will find largely gentle runs above the village of Le Tour as well as the sunny slopes of Flégère and the town-side Brévent.
-Chamonix’s pisted runs are, after all 42% blue.
+Chamonix’s pisted runs are, after all, 42% blue.
 Even famous 22km Vallée Blanche glacial run would be largely categorised as green if it was pisted – you definitely don’t have to be an expert to enjoy skiing in Chamonix.

-That said there’s some of the world’s biggest lift-served verticals via dozens of access points – long runs below the tree line and huge glacial descents that often offer their best conditions in April.
+That said there are some of the world’s biggest lift-served verticals via dozens of access points – long runs below the tree line and huge glacial descents that often offer their best conditions in April.
 A devil may care attitude about “le grand ski” can permeate the town, creating a macho-competitive atmosphere which can lead to unnecessary risk taking so hire a guide to get the most out of this all-mountain capital.

 You’ll need patience and planning to get the best out of Chamonix with queues and bus rides part of the package, but you’ll be begging for a decent queue for a breather after some of the leg burningly long descents.